MechanicalRabbit/DataKnots.jl/doc/src/overview.md

 ## Answering an Inquiry

-To guide us with a concrete objective, we open with a particular
-inquiry: *Which City of Chicago employees are paid more than the average for their department?*
+To focus our attention, let's discuss a particular inquiry: *Which City of Chicago employees are paid more than the average for their department?*

 Let's use a tiny subset of public data from the City of Chicago.
 It includes employees and their annual salary.